 The priority deadline for filing financial aid forms for each academic year is March 1.
 Transfer students who are seeking admission for the spring semester should file financial aid paperwork once they have submitted an application for admission.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.

 It is possible to meet the standards for transfer admission but not the requirements for a specific major.
-The nursing and education programs both have specific steps a student must take to gain entry to their programs.
+For example the education program has specific steps a student must take to gain entry to their program.
 We will do our best to counsel you as to whether your transfer plans are feasible.
 However, it is your responsibility to investigate the requirements for your intended major.

 The time period for spring admission is very compressed.
 Therefore, it is recommended that you submit all of your information as early as possible.
 Spring admission is not recommended for students who have struggled academically in high school.
 Housing cannot always be guaranteed for students entering for the spring semester.